Want to know more about indoor palm plant identification?

-There are also websites such as Palm ID Key that help to identify the plant, but it requires you to select the characteristics of the palm manually to correctly identify rather than upload a picture.
+There are also websites such as Palm ID Key that help to identify the plant, but it requires you to select the characteristics of the palm manually to identify rather than upload a picture correctly.

 Apps To Use For Indoor Palm Plant Identification

-In this day and age, it is far easier to use a mobile application to ID a plant than to memorize the features of the thousands of species for plants that exist.
+Nowadays, it is far easier to use a mobile application to ID a plant than to memorize the features of thousands of species of plants.

 Here are some apps that have made identifying plants fun and uncomplicated:

 This app allows you to share images and retrieve photos of trees so that you can accurately identify any kind of tree you see.

 PlantNet is free to use and can recognize plant species by photographs of trees you upload.